-Some subterranean species (troglobites and stygobites) are so specialised to life underground and cannot survive anywhere else.
+Some subterranean species (troglobites and stygobites) are so specialised to life underground that they cannot survive anywhere else.
 They typically have no pigmentation, reduced or absent eyes and wings, elongated bodies and appendages, no circadian rhythms (regular day / night behaviours like sleeping) and greater sensory dependence on vibration.

-Troglobites and stygobites are usually specialised to their habitat to the point that they are incapable of dispersal and can be classified as extreme short-range endemics (SREs).
+Troglobites and stygobites are usually specialised to their habitat to the point that they are incapable of dispersal and can be classified as extreme shortrange endemics (SREs).
 Their usual small distributions also make these species vulnerable to modification of their habitat, through mining and water abstraction for example.

-The EPA's objective for subterranean fauna are to maintain representation, diversity, viability. and ecological function at the species, population and assemblage level.
-In environmental impact assessment (EIA), proponents must demonstrate that they will meet these objectives according to EPA's Environmental Assessment Guideline 12, 'Consideration of subterranean fauna in environmental impact assessment in Western Australia'.
+The EPA's objective for subterranean fauna are to ensure that important habitats are adequately protected and no species is threatened with extinction.
+In environmental impact assessment (EIA), proponents must demonstrate that they will meet these objectives according to EPA's Guidance Statement 54, 'Consideration of Subterranean Fauna in Groundwater and Caves during Environmental Impact Assessment in Western Australia'.